Giving your online competition sleepless nights since 1996

 I – Internet Explorer

 The browser from Microsoft.
-The devil.
+Yeah, that one.
 The one that gives most development companies the shivers.
-On every project we test across all major browsers and OS.
+On every project we test across all major browsers, devices and OS where relevant.
+Thankfully IE is now gone – replaced with the much more developer friendly Microsoft Edge.

 J – JavaScript